 Most ecommerce owners group their products by category and then by its margin.
 If there are products that don’t belong to any of the groups you’ve made, they’ll go to an “everything else” group that Google create automatically.
 However, it can become really confusing, so we will give you some tips:

-- If you have less than around 200 products, bid by individual product.
+- If you have less than around two hundred products, bid by individual product.
 Do a first segmentation by category, type or brand and then segment by product ID.
 So, better do it one by one.

 - When having a lot of products, do the first segmentation according to the way you have your store organized.
 Then segment by similar profit margin products.
 Take into account that Google’s consideration of your product relevant or not for an specific search query won’t be influenced by the segmentation you make.